 You can also combine the with adjectives to identify large groups of people.
 An example would be saying ‘the French,’ which is meant to represent the population of France as a whole.
 Play with the determiner the and see how many other uses and forms you can come up with to add to your determiner definition and list of determiners.
 The use of determiners is beginning to become more complex.
 Take note of all the uses and begin to form in your own words what is a determiner.

 For more information on indefinite and definite articles and the use of determiners, check out this informative reference page.

-Teachers and textbooks may refer to these words by their aliases: demonstrative pronouns and demonstrative adjectives.
+Teachers and textbooks may refer to the determiner by one of its aliases: demonstrative pronouns and demonstrative adjectives.
 The way they function in a sentence clarifies the difference.

 Singular and Plural

-This and that are the singular demonstratives and introduce singular and noncount words.
+This and that are the singular demonstratives and introduce singular or noncount words.
 These and those, the plural demonstratives, precede plural and countable terms.

 Our grammar checker will help you identify mismatched demonstratives when you upload your paper.
 In addition, our citing service can help you generate your APA format citations in addition to other popular styles.

 Near and Far